136 N Dougherty Street, Black Mountain, North Carolina, United States

 While visiting the area, many vacationers and visitors like to stop by the Asheville Mall to explore its many stores and enjoy a little retail therapy.
 Asheville Mall is one of Western North Carolina's most popular shopping areas.
 This incredibly large shopping center is home to over 130 stores, including five department stores and 15 different eateries.
 The Asheville Mall is a place where fashion, fun and food combine for a wonderful outing.
 Spend the day shopping and exploring the many great stores including Ann Taylor, Eddie Bauer, Banana Republic, Charlotte Russe, The Children’s Place, Hollister Co., Kirkland’s, and many more.
 Department stores such as Belk, Dillards, JCPenny and Sears are also housed in the Asheville Mall, making for convenient commercialized shopping in Asheville NC.

-The sprawling and majestic Red Rocker Inn is located in the charming mountain town of Black Mountain NC.
-This adorable area in Western North Carolina is located just a few miles east of Asheville North Carolina and is a wonderful place to enjoy a tranquil vacation.
+The Red Rocker Inn is located in the charming mountain town of Black Mountain, North Carolina.
+This area in Western North Carolina of exquisite scenery and culture is located just 12 miles east of Asheville and is a wonderful place to enjoy a tranquil or an active vacation.
 Locals in the area commonly refer to Black Mountain NC as the “Front Porch of Western North Carolina” because of the several mountain ranges surrounding it and its proximity to the much loved towns and attractions in Western NC.
-When traveling west on I-40, Black Mountain is the first area visitors encounter on their way to attractions like the Biltmore Home in Asheville, the Blue Ridge Parkway, and Mt.
+When traveling west on I-40, Black Mountain is the first area visitors encounter on their way to attractions like the Biltmore Estate in Asheville, the Blue Ridge Parkway, and Mt.
 Mitchell.
-Because of Black Mountain's convenience to all the best attractions and charming seclusion from the bustle of Downtown Asheville NC, it is a favored vacation destination in Western NC.
-Black Mountain NC is a tranquil and peaceful mountain spot; a place filled with magic and beautiful mountain scenery.
+Because of Black Mountain's convenience to all the best attractions as well as a hub of exciting outdoor adventure, sporting, arts, antiques and shopping, it is a favorite vacation destination in Western NC.

 Visit historic Asheville NC and you’ll find a unique and vibrant city offering culture, entertainment and charm around every corner.
 Home to America’s castle, The Biltmore Estate, and several other great mountain attractions, Asheville is the premier place to vacation in the Western North Carolina Mountains.
 Visitors come here to relax and get away from the common hustle and bustle of life.
 Here, the air is cleaner, the trees are greener, and the people are very welcoming and inviting.
 Explore Asheville NC and all that it has to offer and come and stay with us on your next Vacation to Asheville NC.